 In 2005, Trinity secretly began working on significant modifications to the ET-Plus by reducing the feeder chute's width from 5 inches to 4 inches, reducing the feeder chute's height from 15.375 inches to 14.875 inches, and decreasing the weight of the end terminal by 8.1 pounds.
+The changes to the design are illustrated in the diagram below.
 The FHWA and most state departments of transportation (DOT) require that any design changes be submitted with appropriate evaluation, such as crash testing.
 However, Trinity made these critical changes with no notice to or approval from the FHWA or any of the state or foreign governments that purchase the end terminals.